Skip to main content

 definition parameters:

-• name Metadata label exposed on selector.definition.
+• name (optional) Metadata label exposed on selector.definition.

 • baseSelector (optional) Optional CSS prefilter.
 Trimmed; blank values fall back to "*".